-5.4.1 All Athletes identified for inclusion in a Registered Testing Pool must provide accurate whereabouts information to the relevant Anti-Doping Organisation/s in accordance with the Code and International Standards, the NAD scheme, the international federation" s Anti-Doping Policy, this Anti-Doping Policy, and any
+5.4.1 All Athletes identified for inclusion in a Registered Testing Pool must provide accurate whereabouts information to the relevant Anti-Doping Organisation/s in accordance with the Code and International Standards, the NAD scheme, the international federation's Anti-Doping Policy, this Anti-Doping Policy, and any SIA

-ASADA Athlete whereabouts policy approved from time to time, and to keep this information updated at all times.
+Athlete whereabouts policy approved from time to time, and to keep this information updated at all times.

-- 5.4.1.1 Where the Athlete is in ASADA's Registered Testing Pool, the Athlete must provide whereabouts information in accordance with the requirements in the Code, International Standard for Testing and Investigation, NAD scheme and any Athlete whereabouts policy approved by ASADA from time to time. - 5.4.2 ASADA shall make available, through ADAMS or another system approved by WADA, a list which identifies those Athletes included in its Registered Testing Pool by name.
-ASADA shall coordinate with the international federation the identification of such Athletes and the collection of their whereabouts information.
-Where an Athlete is included in an international Registered Testing Pool by the international federation and in a national Registered Testing Pool by ASADA, ASADA and the international federation shall agree between themselves which of them shall accept that Athlete's whereabouts filings; in no case shall an Athlete be required to make whereabouts filings to more than one of them.
-ASADA shall review and update as necessary its criteria for including Athletes in its Registered Testing Pool, and shall revise the membership of its Registered Testing Pool from time to time as appropriate in accordance with those criteria.
-Athletes shall be notified before they are included in a Registered Testing Pool and when they are removed from that pool. - 5.4.3 For purposes of Article 2.4, an Athlete" s failure to comply with the requirements of the International Standard for Testing and Investigations or any Athlete whereabouts policy approved by ASADA from time to time shall be deemed a filing failure or a missed test (as defined in the International Standard for Testing and Investigations or any Athlete whereabouts policy approved by ASADA from time to time) where the conditions set forth in the International Standard for Testing and Investigations (or any Athlete whereabouts policy approved by ASADA from time to time) for declaring a filing failure or missed test are met.
-Three of these filing failures in a 12 month period will constitute a possible anti-doping rule violation. - 5.4.4 An Athlete who has been designated for inclusion in ASADA's Registered Testing

-Pool will continue to be subject to the requirements set out in the International

-Standard for Testing and Investigations or any Athlete whereabouts policy approved by ASADA from time to time unless and until:
+- 5.4.1.1 Where the Athlete is in SIA's Registered Testing Pool, the Athlete must provide whereabouts information in accordance with the requirements in the Code, International Standard for Testing and Investigation, NAD scheme and any Athlete whereabouts policy approved by SIA from time to time. - 5.4.2 S/A shall make available, through ADAMS or another system approved by WADA, a list which identifies those Athletes included in its Registered Testing Pool by name.
+S/A shall coordinate with the international federation the identification of such Athletes and the collection of their whereabouts information.
+Where an Athlete is included in an international Registered Testing Pool by the international federation and in a national Registered Testing Pool by S/A, S/A and the international federation shall agree between themselves which of them shall accept that Athlete's whereabouts filings; in no case shall an Athlete be required to make whereabouts filings to more than one of them.
+S/A shall review and update as necessary its criteria for including Athletes in its Registered Testing Pool from time to time as appropriate in accordance with those criteria.
+Athletes shall be notified before they are included in a Registered Testing Pool and when they are removed from that pool. - 5.4.3 For purposes of Article 2.4, an Athlete's failure to comply with the requirements of the International Standard for Testing and Investigations or any Athlete whereabouts policy approved by SIA from time to time shall be deemed a filing failure or a missed test (as defined in the International Standard for Testing and Investigations or any Athlete whereabouts policy approved by SIA from time to time) where the conditions set forth in the International Standard for Testing and Investigations (or any Athlete whereabouts policy approved by SIA from time to time) for declaring a filing failure or missed test are met.
+Three of these filing failures in a 12 month period will constitute a possible anti-doping rule violation. - 5.4.4 An Athlete who has been designated for inclusion in SIA's Registered Testing Pool will continue to be subject to the requirements set out in the International Standard for Testing and Investigations or any Athlete whereabouts policy approved by SIA from time to time unless and until:

-- 5.4.4 (a) he or she retires from Competition in accordance with Article 5.6.5; - 5.4.4 (b) he or she has been given written notice by ASADA that they are no longer in ASADA's Registered Testing Pool. - 5.4.5 An Athlete who is in ASADA's Registered Testing Pool who wants to retire from Competition must do so by submitting to ASADA a completed "RETIREMENT NOTIFICATION FORM" available at www.asada.gov.au.
-An Athlete" s retirement date will be the date on which ASADA receives the fully completed form. - 5.4.5.1 Upon receipt of a notification in accordance with Article 5.6.5,

-ASADA will, as soon as reasonably practicable, provide the Athlete and the sporting administration body with a written confirmation of the Athlete" s retirement.
+5.4.4 (a) he or she retires from Competition in accordance with Article 5.4.5;

+5.4.4 (b) he or she has been given written notice by SIA that they are no longer in SIA's Registered Testing Pool.

+- 5.4.5 An Athlete who is in SIA's Registered Testing Pool who wants to retire from Competition must do so by submitting to SIA a completed 'RETIREMENT NOTIFICATION FORM' available at www.sportintegrity.gov.au.
+An Athlete's retirement date will be the date on which SIA receives the fully completed form. - 5.4.5.1 Upon receipt of a notification in accordance with Article 5.4.5, SIA will, as soon as reasonably practicable, provide the Athlete and the sporting administration body with a written confirmation of the Athlete's retirement.